t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this METHOD returns a list of all items.
+this method returns a list of all items.

 ### getItemListByTerritory